-- 24/48 10/100BASE-T ports plus 4 Gigabit combination ports (RJ-45/SFP). - Auto-negotiation enables each RJ-45 port to automatically select the optimum speed (10 or 100 Mbps), and the communication mode (half or full duplex) if this feature is supported by the attached device; otherwise the port can be configured manually. - Independent RJ-45 10/100BASE-T ports with auto MDI/MDI-X pinout selection. - Unshielded (UTP) cable supported on all RJ-45 ports: Category 3, 4 or 5 for 10 Mbps connections, Category 5 for 100 Mbps connections, and Category 5 or better for 1000 Mbps connections.
+- 24 100BASE-TX ports for 10 or 100 Mbps Ethernet connections.
+Auto-negotiation enables each RJ-45 port to automatically select the optimum communication mode (half or full duplex) if this feature is supported by the attached device; otherwise the port can be configured manually. - 2 1000BASE-T ports for easy Gigabit Ethernet integration and for protection of your investment in legacy LAN equipment. - RJ-45 ports support auto MDI/MDI-X pinout selection. - Unshielded (UTP) cable supported on all RJ-45 ports: Category 3 or better for 10 Mbps connections, Category 5 or better for 100 Mbps connections, and Category 5, 5e or 6 for 1000 Mbps connections. - IEEE 802.3-2002 Ethernet, Fast Ethernet, and Gigabit Ethernet compliance ensures compatibility with standards-based hubs, network cards and switches from any vendor.